AssemblyAI-Solutions/async-chunk-js/readme.md

 - Asynchronous transcription using AssemblyAI API
 - Ordered transcript logging
 - Configurable chunk size and silence threshold
+- Support for multiple languages

+## Key Benefits

+- Access to AssemblyAI's powerful Universal-1 model for English, Spanish, French, and German
-- Support for different languages and language detection
+- Support for all non-English languages available in AssemblyAI's async transcription service
+- Higher accuracy compared to real-time transcription models
+- More cost-effective than real-time transcription services
+- Near real-time performance with the quality of async transcription

 ## Prerequisites